Joel Samuel Polack: Early life

 Joel Samuel Polack was born in London, England on 28 March 1807 to Sarah and Solomon Joel Polack (died 1839).
 Originally from Holland, the family had settled in Ireland and then England where Soloman was a successful painter and engraver.
 Polack worked for the War Office (Commissariat and Ordnance) for four years, serving in South Africa and in Mauritius, before leaving to travel in America.
 In 1830 he joined his brother Abraham in New South Wales.

 First visit to New Zealand

 In 1831 he arrived in New Zealand and settled in the Hokianga, exploring the surrounding area as well as Poverty Bay and the East Cape.
 As such he was one of the first Jews in the colony.
-In 1832 he moved to Kororareka (now Russell) in the Bay of Islands, establishing a successful general store.
-In 1835 he built New Zealand's first brewery.
+In 1832 he moved to Kororāreka (now Russell) in the Bay of Islands, establishing a successful general store.
+In 1835 he built New Zealand's first brewery, later getting into New Zealand's first duel with the neighbouring innkeeper.
 Critical of James Busby's weak administration he signed the 1837 petition requesting the British government assume responsibility for the protection and government of European settlers.